Defending Your Rights, Protecting Your Future

 Why Hire Eliany Advocates for your Criminal Defence?

-We combine years of experience with a client-centered approach.
+We combine years of experience in criminal law with a client-centered approach.
+We appear regularly before the Ontario Court of Justice and Superior Court of Justice in Hamilton, Burlington, and across the region.
 When you work with us, you benefit from the following advantages:

 Proven Track Record in Criminal Defence: Geneviève Eliany has been defending criminal cases since 2013.
 With years of experience handling high-stakes trials, she knows how to develop a strong defence strategy.